Montessori Elementary Curriculum

 Cosmic education is meant to permeate every student’s educational experience in the Montessori classroom.
 In the early childhood classroom (3-6), cosmic education begins by building on young students’ natural connections to the earth, nature, and other people, laying the foundation for a cosmic education in the elementary years.
 The four main components of the Elementary program,Sensorial Activities, Language, Mathematics, and Cultural Activities, incorporate this integrated approach to learning.

-Elementary students continue their study of Spanish, with a greater emphasis on a writing component.
-Art classes tie in with the cultural studies in the classroom, and allow for exploration in various media; our annual “Mipsonian Living Museum” Presentation and individual classrooms’ Art Shows showcase the beautiful work the students have done in these areas.
+Art classes tie in with the cultural studies in the classroom, and allow for exploration in various media.
+All of this ties into the end-of-year event which showcases the beautiful work the students have done in these areas.